dotswg/dots-requirements/draft-ietf-dots-requirements.md

 Impersonation of either a DOTS server or a DOTS client could have catastrophic impact on operations in either domain.
-If an attacker has the ability to impersonate a DOTS client, that attacker can affect policy on the network path to the DOTS client's domain, up to and including instantiation of blacklists blocking all inbound traffic to networks for which the DOTS client is authorized to request mitigation.
+If an attacker has the ability to impersonate a DOTS client, that attacker can affect policy on the network path to the DOTS client's domain, up to and including instantiation of drop-lists blocking all inbound traffic to networks for which the DOTS client is authorized to request mitigation.